Apidog

 • Powerful Interface Documentation and Collaboration: The WebSocket interface documentation is enhanced within Apidog.
 You can set interface status, assign responsible personnel, add tags, and use Markdown formatting to create detailed interface explanations.
 After debugging, you can save the WebSocket interface within the project for collaboration with team members.
 Additionally, you can share the interface documentation with external teams for easy viewing in web browsers.

-Using Apidog to Test WebSocket Service
+Using Apidog to Send WebSocket Message

-If you have developed a WebSocket service and want to debug it, we suggest using some excellent API debugging tools, such as Apidog, which has the ability to debug WebSocket services.
+If you have developed a WebSocket service and want to debug it, we suggest using API debugging tools like Apidog, which has the ability to debug WebSocket services.

 Google Chrome extension